IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 : An IP link supported by an inter-domain Ethernet link.

 Multi-technology intra-domain IP link:
-: An IP link supported a multi-technology intra-domain Ethernet link.
+: An IP link supported by a multi-technology intra-domain Ethernet link.

 # Reference Network Architecture {#reference-network}